Configuring the AWS SDK for Go V2

 Specify Credentials Programmatically

 config.LoadDefaultConfig allows you to provide an explicit aws.CredentialProvider when loading the shared configuration sources.
-To pass an explicity credential provider when loading shared configuration use config.WithCredentialsProvider.
+To pass an explicit credential provider when loading shared configuration use config.WithCredentialsProvider.
 For example, if customProvider references an instance of aws.CredentialProvider implementation, it can be passed during configuration loading like so:

 cfg, err := config.LoadDefaultConfig(context.TODO(),